CliveC99/p1-castlerea/README.md

 ![Laptop Form Submission Page](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674284918/form-submission_mdpwy6.png)

 # Manual Testing
   - From the start, the website was tested in different browsers (Chrome, Edge and Opera), While using dev tools.
-This was to make sure everything would run smoothly
+This was to make sure everything would run smoothly.
+  - I was constantly testing the website on my phone to make sure everything looked good and worked as it should.
+(Xiaomi Mi 10T Pro)
+  - I tested that the text was easily readable using the text contrast feature in dev tools.
   - I tested the external and internal links to make sure they were working.
   - I tested the form to make sure the fields were required and it was submitting correctly.
   - The smallest screen size is recommended at 320px x 745px.

    # Validation
   - I used [W3S HTML Checker](https://validator.w3.org/) for testing my HTML code.

   - I used [W3S CSS Checker](https://jigsaw.w3.org/css-validator/) for testing my CSS code.

+)

   - All tests came back with no errors.